t3kt/raytk/docs/_guide/getting-started.md

 Now that you have a complete render setup, you can start to add to and change your scene.

-1. Add a `rotate` between the `boxFrameSdf` and the `raymarchRender3d`.
+1. Add a `twist` between the `boxFrameSdf` and the `raymarchRender3d`.
+2. Change the "Axis" to "Y".
-2. Adjust the "Rotate XYZ" parameters and watch the box rotate in the output.
+3. Adjust the "Amount" parameter and watch the box twist in the output.

 ![Basic RayTK Network](/raytk/assets/images/guide/intro-basicNetwork2.png)

 You've just created your first "filter" ROP!
 It modifies the behavior of another ROP.

-3. Add a `basicMat` between the `rotate` and the `raymarchRender3d`.
+4. Add a `basicMat` between the `twist` and the `raymarchRender3d`.
-4. Try out different color settings.
+5. Try out different color settings.

 ![Basic RayTK Network](/raytk/assets/images/guide/intro-basicNetwork3.png)